-No one equity holding shall represent more than 10% of the book value of the aggregate Emerging Market Equity portfolio.

-There will be a minimum of 30 stocks in the Emerging Market equity portfolio.

-No more than 10% of the market value of an Emerging Market equity portfolio may be invested in companies with a market capitalization of less than \$800 million at the time of purchase.
+- a.
+No one equity holding shall represent more than 10% of the market value of the aggregate Emerging Market Equity portfolio. - b.
+There will be a minimum of 30 stocks in the Emerging Market equity portfolio. - c.
+No more than 10% of the market value of an Emerging Market equity portfolio may be invested in companies with a market capitalization of less than \$2 billion at the time of purchase.